 If we were face to face and I asked you that question, I wonder how you would respond.
-In false humility, you might answer, “no.” After a moment of thought you might say, “well, I don’t love money.”
+In false humility, you might answer, “no.” After a moment of thought, you might say, “well, I don’t love money.”

-The honest answer for most of us is that we do like the things that money helps us acquire.
+The honest answer for most of us is that we like the things that money helps us acquire.
 For instance, I like having food to eat, clothes to wear, and a house to live in.
-More specifically, I enjoy the car I drive, the glasses on my face, and the coffee I’m drinking while I’m writing this piece.
+More specifically, I enjoy the car I drive, the glasses on my face, and the coffee I’m drinking while writing this piece.

 From a lead pastor’s perspective, here are 7 powerful truths about money and ministry.
 Stay calm.
-I’m not asking you for an offering.
+I’m not asking for an offering.

 Some have said that there are over 2,000 verses in the Bible that reference money.
 But one thing the Bible does not say is that money is the root of all evil.
+1 Timothy 6:10 says, “For the love of money is a root of all kinds of evils.”
 Scripture places the problem with the individual and not the instrument.
 Money itself is not evil.
-1 Timothy 6:10 says, “For the love of money is a root of all kinds of evils.”

-Christian, reserve your love for God and people; not money or the things it can buy.
+Christian, reserve your love for God and people, not money or the things it can buy.

 Some are pleasure seekers.
 Some are power seekers.
 Some invest in God’s work and reveal that their heart is seeking first the Kingdom of God.

 If you really want to know who or what you serve, it’s easy to discern.
 Forget the anecdotal evidence.
-Take a look at the hard data of your bank statements.
+Take a look at the transactions on your bank statements.
 Month after month, when you receive income, is there a consistent record of support for the work of God’s Kingdom?

 Christian, no one can serve two masters.

 I say this humanly speaking and based on our American culture.
 As a pastor, I cannot budget my congregations’ promised volunteer hours or good intentions.
 Volunteer hours are essential, and they can glorify God.
-But they don’t count as legal tender when I need to make sure that outreach ministry is funded, the utility companies are paid, and the staff is compensated.
+But they don’t count as legal tender when I need to ensure the outreach ministry is funded, the utility companies are paid, and the staff is compensated.

 Christian, it takes real money to do real ministry.

 That’s the more plausible statement.
 Today’s American churchgoers and philanthropically minded people do not give blindly to ministry.
 Usually, their hearts must be touched before their checking accounts are activated.

-Christian, if the truths of God’s Word about the proper stewardship of treasure offends you, then you’ll have to take it up with the author of the Bible.
+Christian, if the truths of God’s Word about the proper stewardship of treasure offends you, you’ll have to take it up with the author of the Bible.

 I’ll end with this explanation.
 Many of my readers are pastors, ministers, and other various church leaders.
-Therefore, I didn’t list the numerous Scripture references available.
+Therefore, I didn’t list the abundant Scripture references available.
 Feel free to add them and your own personal edits to this list for your next teaching session.